-The government argues that even if there is no evidence Mackey participated in the planning of the conspiracy, if he viewed the messages related to the conspiracy, he had express knowledge that an agreement had been formed.
+The government argues that even if there is no evidence Mackey participated in the planning of the conspiracy, if he viewed the messages related

 And by posting the text-to-vote memes with knowledge of this existing agreement, Mackey "knowingly joined and participated" in the conspiracy.
 Anderson, 747 F.3d at 60 (internal quotation marks omitted).
 We conclude, however, that the evidence is insufficient to establish either of these points as well.